allenj12/anchor/README.md

 (let f (lambda ((a b) (x)) (return (+ x (+ a b)))))
 (f 10)   ; → 17
 ```

-A zero value is safe to capture — the unpack is driven by the compile-time capture
-list, not a null-termination check at runtime.

 ### Function pointers